Bandwidth/api-docs/site/docs/webrtc/overview.md

 Note that Subscriptions can be updated in real time during a voice or video call by calling these endpoints in order to change the experience based on your own business logic.

 The request and response bodies for these endpoints contain the subscription information for an individual participant (namely, the participant ID in the URL path).
-The types of subscriptions and how to specify them in the API are described below.
+The types of subscriptions and how to specify them in the API are described below [Participant-Session Membership](#participant-session-membership).

 ### Session Level